 - Majority are college freshmen or sophomores

-- Wide range of interest in subject matter
+- Varied levels of interest in the subject matter

 Stakeholders: Present and future course professors, assistants and students.

-Content: I assembled content for the tour from course materials, learning outcomes, and other related resources.
+Content: I assembled content for the tour from textbooks, pamphlets, course materials, and other related resources.

 Constraints: Limited funding.
 6 month timeline.
 Reduced cell phone service.
-1–1.5 hour time constraint for the length of the assignment.
+Assignment time limit of 1–1.5 hours

 Setting: Outdoors.
 Tall canyon walls.
 Seasonal river.
 Hot summer.
 Snowy winter.
 Unpaved trails.

 Limited Cellphone Coverage: All necessary files were downloaded to the device prior to reaching the canyon.
 Content is triggered by the device’s GPS coordinates, which are available regardless of data service.

-Weather: Only locations that are accessible in snowy weather were selected.
-A seasonal river also altered the most efficient route depending on the time of year.
+Ordering Locations: Testing revealed that snowy weather and a seasonal river would alter the most efficient route depending on the season.
 For this reason, instead of forcing students to follow a specific path, I allowed them to complete the tour in any order.
 This required me to design content for each site that was understandable regardless of order.

 Accessibility: I included a feature that would enable students who could not complete the hike to tap through the locations instead of actually hiking along the trail.